 The Company has elected to treat shipping and handling activities in a sales transaction after the customer obtains control of the goods as a fulfillment cost and not as a promised service.
 Accordingly, fulfillment costs related to the shipping and handling of goods are accrued at the time of shipment.
 Amounts billed to a customer in a sales transaction related to reimbursable shipping and handling costs are included in revenue, and the associated costs incurred by the Company for reimbursable shipping and handling expenses are reported in cost of revenue.
-The Company incurred shipping and handling expenses of \$0.5 million and \$0.6 million, respectively, for the fiscal years ended September 30, 2023 and 2022, respectively.
+The Company incurred shipping and handling expenses of \$0.3 million and \$0.5 million, respectively, for the fiscal years ended September 30, 2024 and 2023, respectively.

-At September 30, 2023, the Company had deferred contract liabilities of \$0.7 million and no deferred contract costs.
-At September 30, 2022, the Company had no deferred contract liabilities or deferred contract cost.
-During the fiscal years ended September 30, 2023 and 2022, no revenue was recognized from deferred contract liabilities and no cost of revenue was recognized from deferred contract costs.
-At September 30, 2023, all contracts had an original duration of one year or less.
+At September 30, 2024, the Company had no deferred contract liabilities and no deferred contract costs.
+At September 30, 2023, the Company had deferred contract liabilities of \$0.7 million and no deferred contract cost.
+At October 1, 2022, the Company had no deferred contract liabilities and no deferred contract costs.
+At October 1, 2022, the Company had accounts receivable from contracts with customers of \$13.2 million.
+For the fiscal year ended September 30, 2024, revenue of \$0.7 million was recognized from deferred contract liabilities.
+For the fiscal year ended September 30, 2023, no revenue was recognized from deferred contract liabilities and no cost of revenue was recognized from deferred contract costs.
+At September 30, 2024, all contracts had an original duration of one year or less.